isomerpages/nyp-sirs/_digital-programmes/5h-differentiate-and-drive-growth-with-experience-innovation.md

 easily.
 Such data provides insights into their customer journey, to help them analyse gaps and identify opportunities to create an excellent customer experience.</p>

-<p>This workshop is ideal for anyone involved in creating or managing customer experiences.
-Marketers looking
-to develop a new skillset or deepen their knowledge in understanding of customer experience principles.</p>

-<h4>Who Should Attend</h4>
-<p>This workshop is ideal for anyone involved in creating or managing customer experiences.
-Marketers looking
-to develop a new skillset or deepen their knowledge in understanding of customer experience principles.</p>

 <h4>Outline</h4>
 <ul>
 <li>Understanding factors that impact customer experience</li>